jEnbuska/none-dux/README.md

 function doChangeAndThrowError(){
   function(nonedux){
      nonedux.transaction(({a}) => {
-        const prevState = nonedux.state //{a:1}
+        const orgState = nonedux.state //{a:1}
         a.setState({b: {c: { } } })
         b.transaction(({c}) => {
           c.setState({d: 1})
-          throw new Error('state should be returned to prevState') })
+          throw new Error('state should be returned to orgState') })
      })
   }